 - Refreezing of thawed extremities can cause more severe damage.
 Prevent refreezing by wrapping the thawed areas and keeping the person warm.
 If protection from refreezing cannot be guaranteed, it may be better to delay the initial rewarming process until a warm, safe location is reached.

 - If the frostbite is severe, give the person warm drinks to replace lost fluids.

-- Do NOT thaw out a frostbitten area if it cannot be kept thawed.
+- Thaw out a frostbitten area if it cannot be kept thawed.
 Refreezing may make tissue damage even worse.

-- Do NOT use direct dry heat (such as a radiator, campfire, heating pad, or hair dryer) to thaw the frostbitten areas.
+- Use direct dry heat (such as a radiator, campfire, heating pad, or hair dryer) to thaw the frostbitten areas.
 Direct heat can burn the tissues that are already damaged.

 - Rub or massage the affected area.

 - Disturb blisters on frostbitten skin.

-- Do NOT smoke or drink alcoholic beverages during recovery as both can interfere with blood circulation.
+- Smoke or drink alcoholic beverages during recovery as both can interfere with blood circulation.

 Call your health care provider if:

 - You had severe frostbite

 - Normal feeling and color do not return promptly after home treatment for mild frostbite

 - Frostbite has occurred recently and new symptoms develop, such as fever, general ill-feeling, skin discoloration, or drainage from the affected body part

 - Poor blood circulation.
-Poor circulation can be caused by tight clothing or boots, cramped positions, , certain medications, smoking, , or diseases that affect the blood vessels, such as diabetes.
+Poor circulation can be caused by tight clothing or boots, cramped positions, , certain medicines, smoking, , or diseases that affect the blood vessels, such as diabetes.

 Wear clothing that protects you well against the cold.
 Protect exposed areas.
-In cold weather, wear mittens (not gloves); wind-proof, water-resistant, layered clothing; two pairs of socks; and a hat or scarf that covers the ears (to avoid heat loss through the scalp).
+In cold weather, wear mittens (not gloves); wind-proof, water-resistant, layered clothing; 2 pairs of socks; and a hat or scarf that covers the ears (to avoid heat loss through the scalp).

-If you expect to be exposed to the cold for a long period of time, don't drink alcohol or smoke.
+If you expect to be exposed to the cold for a long period of time, do not drink alcohol or smoke.
 Make sure to get enough food and rest.

 If caught in a severe snowstorm, find shelter early or increase physical activity to maintain body warmth.